-From the viewpoint of an individual, both solitary and social life style has advantages and disadvantages too, mainly defined by the access to resources, such as food or mates.
-A solitary animal does not have to share anything with others, but such an individual is constantly exposed to a much higher level of danger regarding predators and also faces difficulties in finding mates for reproduction.
-Living in groups is safer with respect to predator avoidance, ensures the possibility of reproduction and creates an environment in which decision-making is more optimal because of the information transmission among the members.
-At the same time, it raises competition among the members for the resources and increases the probability of disease and parasite transmissions.
+From the viewpoint of an individual, both solitary and social lifestyles have their advantages and disadvantages, mainly defined by the access to resources, such as food or mates.
+A solitary animal does not have to share anything with others, but such an individual is constantly exposed to a much higher level of danger regarding predators, and also faces difficulties in finding mates for reproduction.
+Living in groups is safer with respect to predator avoidance, ensures the possibility of reproduction and creates an environment in which decision-making is more optimal because of information transmission among the members.
+At the same time, it raises competition among the members for resources and increases the probability of disease and parasite transmission.

-If, on the whole, for a given species the ratio of advantages/disadvantages is higher in case of living in groups than in case of a solitary life style (that is, ensures a higher chance for survival for the individuals), the animals will knit into groups.
-In such case, effective regulating mechanisms are needed in order to reduce the level of aggression among the members triggered by the competition.
+If, on the whole, for a given species, the ratio of advantages/disadvantages is higher in the case of living in groups than in the case of a solitary lifestyle (that is, it ensures a higher chance of survival for the individuals), the animals will knit into groups.
+In such a case, effective regulating mechanisms are needed in order to reduce the level of aggression triggered by competition among the members.